 PhD and joined the teaching faculty.
 At the Ohio University, he taught as a professor and was later professor emeritus.
 His students from different parts of the world occupying important positions incilities.
-The book was released by Mr Santhanam, retired Judge of the Chennai High Court, who appreciated its simple language and style and bold frankness and motivating contents. tile author, released the interesting book and appreciated the publications and hoped their efforts would blossom to win awards.
+The book was released by Mr Santhanam, retired Judge of the Chennai High Court, who appreciated its simple language and style and bold frankness and motivating contents ri in verma, a profine and versatile author, released the interesting book and appreciated the publications and hoped their efforts would blossom to win awards.
 He hoped an Indian entrepreneur would come forward to install a prize to the book adjudged as the best work by an NRI.